t0mll0yd/dazn-node-js-coding-challenge/README.md

 ### API

 For a given user, with a USER_ID, you can add a video stream, with a STREAM_ID.
-You can add a maximum of 3.
+You can add a maximum of 3 streams.
 An assumption here is that stream IDs are unique for all combinations of content and devices on which the content is being watched.
 This allows the POST request to be idempotent.